AdamWhittingham/vim-config/README.md

 | `<leader>cp`               | Copy the relative path of the current file                                              |
 | `<leader>{`                | Jump to the definition of the function/class/method under the cursor                    |
 | `<leader>}`                | Search for references to the function/class/method under the cursor                     |

+# Goals and Guides

+This project has two goals:
+1. Empower me to get more done in my daily work as an engineer.
+2. Be easy to started with, so when someone I work with wants to learn Vim, they can use this as a starting point until they are ready to build their own config.

+It's easy to get carried away with every plugin, keybind and option that you see online, so I use the following guiding principles:

+1. Plugins aren't evil.
+I respect people who go the full vim-minimalism route and only use it as it comes out of the box, but it is a tool for a purpose.
+Anything that give me more context and lets me focus more on the work at hand is a good thing.
+2. Too many plugins are evil.
+If installation becomes complex, or performance takes a dive, things need to go.
+Everything has a cost and needs to earn it's keep.
+3. Additional key mappings should be consistent and ideally use a mnemonic.
+For example, `c` is used for git hunks using the mnemonic "Change" (e.g. add changes, reset changes).